 Bread & Butter is made up of a small but nimble team that can take a project from concept to clean-up.
 Each one of the crew brings an artist’s eye to the process.

-Melanie, who handles a good chunk of the printing, has an extensive background in photography and graphic design that dates back to her college days at the University of North Carolina-Chapel Hill.
-“Let’s just say I’ve been interested in these fields for quite a while.
-My freshman year at UNC was Phil Ford’s senior year and my senior year was Michael Jordan’s freshman year.
-You do the math, ha ha.”
+Melanie, who handles a good chunk of the printing, has an extensive background in photography and graphic design that dates back to her college days at the University of North Carolina-Chapel Hill in the late 1970’s.
 Her other on-going projects include Photo•graphics (a collection of images aimed at transforming ordinary ‘snapshots’ into bold poster art, custom-made for each client) and Piratanicals (a retail line of pirate gear).